HamerSoft/Better-Resources/README.md

 Better Resources exposes the complete UnityEngine [Resources](https://docs.unity3d.com/ScriptReference/Resources.html) API, which can be used straight out of the box.
-However, in order to query all resources in a project (including packages) a ResourcesCache and is needed.
+However, in order to query all resources in a project (including packages) a ResourcesCache is needed.

 A ResourcesCache can be generated through the different overloads of [BetterResourcesEditor](Editor/BetterResourcesEditor.cs).